hmrc/digital-engagement-platform-frontend/README.md

 sbt test
 ```

 This application has a considerable amount of javascript code, therefore, we have created a set of javascript tests to cover the behaviour the system intends.
 We use `gulp.js` to pipeline all of our javascript tests into the sbt test pipeline, mentioned above.
-To be able to run javascript tests in isolation you will need `gulp.js` and also `jest` (the test runner we currently use).
+To be able to run javascript tests in isolation you will need `gulp.js` and also `jest` (the test runner currently used).

 Let's install `gulp cli` then we can run gulp commands: